PacktPublishing/Preparing-for-the-Certified-OpenStack-Administrator-Exam/README.md

 ## Materials

-* OpenStack Newton All-in-One Virtual Appliance (`coa-aio-newton`) - See Chapter 2 for Installation Instructions
+* OpenStack Newton All-in-One Virtual Appliance (`coa-aio-newton.ova`) - See Chapter 2 in the book for Installation Instructions.